MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-301.md

         void Start()
         {
-            //Use Unity Microphone class to detect devices and setup Audiosource if(Microphone.devices.Length > 0)
+            //Use Unity Microphone class to detect devices and setup AudioSource if(Microphone.devices.Length > 0)
             {
                 Results.instance.SetMicrophoneStatus("Initialising...");